 Slides: Process and Pedagogy Presentations

 Webinar 3 - Research & Evaluation

 During this webinar we examined the challenges in designing assessments and measuring cognitive and non-cognitive learning outcomes in a maker-based project.

 Jennifer Albert, Citadel Military College of South Carolina

 David Reider, Education Design

 Date: Tuesday, April 30 from 1-2 pm ET

-NSF is committed to broadening the participation of underrepresented groups in STEM, but the research community must recognize that there is no “one-size-fits-all” approach.
-In this webinar, presenters will highlight the importance of understanding the key differences of access versus equity, individual and local contexts, and co-creating research with communities.
-Discussions will include how the making community can work together to develop guiding principles for future research, and generate ideas on how projects can design for transformative change.
+This webinar provided individual and group strategies to help to support your work - current and future.
+Presenters highlighted both Making Partnerships and Broadening Participation.
+Essential for most projects, strong partnerships are key to Making because of the scope of outcomes and the distributed expertise present across individuals.
+In addition to supporting these partnerships, NSF is committed to broadening the participation of those underrepresented in STEM.
+The research community has an opportunity to address the challenges of understanding key differences of access versus equity, individual and local contexts, and co-creating research with communities.
+Discussions included how the making community can work together to develop guiding principles for future research, and generate ideas on how projects can design for transformative change.

 Dorothy Jones-Davis, Nation of Makers

 Date: Tuesday, May 14 from 2-3 pm ET